blackberry/ECMA5Extend/README.md

 ## Scope Definition Syntax ##

-Scope definitions are used to declare properties and methods in ECMA5 property descriptor syntax, tradtional object syntax and custom short forms.
-For the latter cases, ecma5-extend will create and auto-fill an ECMA5 property descriptor.
+Scope definitions are used to declare properties and methods in ECMA5 property descriptor syntax, traditional object syntax and custom short forms.
+For the latter cases, ECMA5-Extend will create and auto-fill an ECMA5 property descriptor.

 #### ECMA5 Property Descriptor Syntax ###